 A special commission was set up for the purpose of coordinating economic plans and the application of other economic agreements.
 The Yugoslav leadership demanded that this commission should enjoy such rights and functions which, in fact, would turn it into a supergovernment above the Albanian Government.
-These demands were rejected by the Central invest even a penny in the original funds.
-So that the companies were kept running on the investments of the Albanian State alone, while the Yugoslav side appropriated half of the profits.
+These demands were rejected by the Central Committee of the CPA.